goofyMagpie8/bluploader/README.md

      --anon <anon>  anon upload 0 for no, 1 for yes --font <font> font for mtn thumbnail
-     --compress <compress_png> compress images requires oxipng yes or no
+     --compress <compress_png> compress images requires oxipng yes or no --mtn path to mtn, defaults to mtn.
+If on linux just put mtn in your path